There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Further north, you can embark on the hybrid vessel Brim Explorer and go on a day cruise from the cosy fishing villages of Lofoten in the summer, or on a winter whale safari in Tromsø.
 The latter was featured on The Telegraph’s list of The 50 greatest adventures on Earth!

 More and more Norwegian restaurants are striving to be more sustainable, and many offer exquisite vegetarian and plant based dishes and locally sourced ingredients.
-Try Himkok, a bar in Oslo that was named “The world's most sustainable bar” in 2018, or Credo restaurant in Trondheim, which received the first Michelin Nordic Guide Sustainability Award in 2019.
+Try Himkok, a bar in Oslo that was named “The world's most sustainable bar” in 2018, or the restaurant Credo, that is moving to the National library of Norway in Oslo in 2024.
+Credo received the first Michelin Nordic Guide Sustainability Award in 2019.
 Not to mention Rest, a unique restaurant in Oslo that turns leftovers into world-class gourmet meals.

 Don't forget that delicious Norwegian water is totally free!
 Get it straight from a mountain stream.